Installation

 - An active Apple Developer account

-- A NativePHP for iOS license
+- A NativePHP for mobile license

 - Optional iOS device